Table of Content

 Click the image to download High Resolution Image of Computation Intelligence Infographic

 Humans have evolved from the learning perspective.
 Much of this is now being documented and used in Computation Intelligence.
-Competitive intelligence takes inspiration from human capabilities of sensing, learning, recognizing, thinking and understanding.
+Computational intelligence takes inspiration from human capabilities of sensing, learning, recognizing, thinking and understanding.
 Sensing relates to how different mechanisms work parallel to each other.
 Right from the skin, eyes to the hair in our ears have capabilities to pass the data from one form to another.
 Sensors play a very important part of AI.

 From sensing to learning the patterns in data is also an inspiration in Computational Intelligence.
 Evolutionary Computation which is a part of Computational Intelligence follows principles of natural evolution such as Crossover, Mutation, Selection and Reproduction.
 Evolutionary Computation Algorithms such as Genetic Programming, Genetic Algorithms, Grammatical Evolutionand Evolutionary Algorithms are the result of same.
 Data Fusion Algorithms are also classified as important aspect of Computational Intelligence.
 The ANNs, CNNs, RNNs and the likes of many algorithms like these are somewhere the results of Computational Intelligence.
 Although genetic algorithms are not so closely followed by many these days, they also are a part of Computational Intelligence.